DavidTPate/pendragon/README.md

 If a trait or passion has just been increased to 16 or higher by means of a bonus point, you do not gain Glory from that trait or passion until next year’s Winter Phase.
-The same is true for Glory gained if a character now qualifies for a Religious bonus (see “Magical Virtues” in Chapter 4), but the bonus itself (the +3 armor reduction bonus from Armor of Honor, for example) is gained immediately and may be used during the coming year’s scenarios.
+The same is true for Glory gained if a character now qualifies for a Religious bonus (see "Magical Virtues" in Chapter 4), but the bonus itself (the +3 armor reduction bonus from Armor of Honor, for example) is gained immediately and may be used during the coming year’s scenarios.

 # Standards of Living